Why I Chose to Build Clickport Instead of Using Matomo

 Matomo estimates "a few hours per week" × $50/hr

-Let me unpack the line items.
+Let me walk through the line items.

 Premium plugins add up.
-The features that differentiate Matomo from simpler alternatives are almost all paid add-ons.
+The features that set Matomo apart from simpler tools are nearly all paid add-ons.
 Heatmaps: $259/yr.
 Funnels: $229/yr.
 A/B testing: $259/yr.
 Form analytics: $199/yr.
 Custom reports: $259/yr.
-The full Premium Bundle: $1,899/year for up to 4 users, $3,799 for 5-15 users, $5,699 for unlimited.
+Want the lot?
+The Premium Bundle is $1,899/year for up to 4 users, $3,799 for 5 to 15 users, $5,699 for unlimited.
+The "free" tool has a price list.

 Privacy that requires a 12-step configuration